 After a year-long experience at gesture-based photo-sharing startup called ‘Hoccer’, I shared a co-working desk with a trades companies manager.
-He emphasized that photos are ubiquitous in the construction industry for documentation and communication.
+He emphasised that photos are ubiquitous in the construction industry for documentation and communication.
 Due to the lack of better tools, WhatsApp is used in the industry.
 Our first prototypes confirmed that photos with readable context information serve all trades and companies, to collect information and to quickly share usable data with colleagues, partners and customers.

 As a team, we have known each other for a long time.
 We met at a 12-month program for founders.
 We have continued to regularly meet long after the program had finished.
 We decided to start obob, developed the concept and established the startup (formally in 2017).
 We have somewhat different characters and competences.
 When we clash, we find ways to make it work productively!
-We share similar experiences in startups and big corporations and our ambition is to make a big difference in a sector we all find increasingly fascinating.
+We share similar experiences in startups and big corporations, and our ambition is to make a big difference in a sector we all find increasingly fascinating.

 2. What problems are you trying to solve?
-What are the benefits of your product and why is it a product-market fit?
+What are the benefits of your product, and why is it a product-market fit?

 Almost everyone in the construction industry, real estate and facility management is using photos for documentation and collaboration purposes.
 But without context, photos offer little value.
 Many businesses confirm that they have a lot of photos, but very little idea of what they’re about.
 Many people get lost in the photos over time because they are not aggregated from different users, devices and storage locations.
 Our photos contain that information and are readable, both to the human eye as well as to clever algorithms.